CrowdHailer/vulcanize/README.md

 ## Usage

 The first step is to create your value object.
 Your domain specific value object should implement the `typetanic/forge` protocol.
 The forge method can take any number of arguments to create a new value.
-It should accept a block which is called with the error should creating the value object fail.
+It should also accept a block which is called with the error should creating the value object fail.

 The forging of a value object should carry out all coercions and validations specific to that type.
-Vulcanize form objects only know is a value is invalid or missing, not how an object might be invalid
+Vulcanize forms only know is a value is invalid or missing, not the reasons for a value to be invalid.

-As an example here is a very simple implementation of a name object.
+As an example here is a very simple implementation of a name object which has these conditions.
 - It will always be capitalized
 - It must be between 2 and 20 characters